-The City’s Menlo Park Municipal Water District serves approximately 16,000 residents through two service areas; the eastern service area and the western service area.
-The Department purchases 100 percent of its water from the San Francisco Public Utilities Commission, which delivers water from the San Francisco Regional Water System.
+Menlo Park Municipal Water provides water to approximately 16,000 residents through 4,000 service connections within two service areas: the Upper Zone (providing water to the Sharon Heights area) and the Lower Zone (providing water to areas east of El Camino Real).
+All of the water provided is purchased from the San Francisco Public Utilities Commission (SFPUC) and is piped from the Hetch Hetchy reservoir in Yosemite National Park to Menlo Park through the San Francisco Regional Water System.
 On average, 85 percent of the regional water system's water comes from the Tuolumne River watershed and 15 percent comes from local watersheds in the East Bay and Peninsula

-In addition to the Menlo Park Municipal Water District, there are three other water agencies that serve residents and businesses in different parts of Menlo Park.
-To determine your water provider, click on the interactive map below and enter you address.
+The remainder of the City receives water from California Water Company (Cal Water), the O’Connor Tract Cooperative Water Company, and the Palo Alto Park Mutual Water Company.
+To determine your water provider, click on the interactive map below and enter your address.
 (Note: Palo Alto Park Mutual Water Company provides water to less than 10 residents on Menalto Drive, and is not included in the interactive map.)

 To install a new water meter or to upgrade an existing water meter to a larger size, follow the guidelines below.
-Properties not served by the Menlo Park Municipal Water Department should contact their respective water provider directly.
+Properties not served by Menlo Park Municipal Watershould contact their respective water provider directly.

 The San Mateo County Environmental Health manages the Menlo Park Municipal Department ’s cross-connection control program.
 They will send and receive test notifications, maintain a database, certify approved backflow testers, and perform backflow surveys to determine if backflow prevention is needed.
 They require that any backflow tester you hire must be listed on the County’s list of Certified Backflow Prevention Testers, and that the tester must tag assembles with a County tag.
 For information about Environmental Health’s cross connection program, please contact Kate Elgin from the County at 650-399-6919.